International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Beanish Bashir, Dr. Suhail Majid Jan, Dr. Rashidat-ul-Khairat and Dr. Reyaz Ahmed Mir.
+Dr. Beanish Bashir, Dr. Suhail Majid Jan, Dr. Rashidat-ul-Khairat, Dr. Reyaz Ahmed Mir.
 Platelet rich fibrin (PRF) in the surgical management of periapical lesions: A research article.
-International Journal of Applied Dental Sciences.
-2019; 5(2): 230-232.
+Int J Appl Dent Sci 2019;5(2):230-232.